dthigpen/dtcraft-datapacks/README.md

 ## Installation

 1. Visit the [Releases](https://github.com/dthigpen/dtcraft-datapacks/releases) page and download the desired modpack zip file.
+If the file ends in bundle.zip follow step 2, otherwise continue to step 3
 2. Unzip the downloaded zip file.
 Open the resulting folder.
 You should see several zip files inside.
 3. Copy all of these files into your world's datapacks folder at `%APPDATA%\.minecraft\saves\<world>\datapacks`
 4. Launch the world and type `/reload`